milanvdmaaten/portfolio/content/blog/ns/index.md

       Within a design system there are always components that are similar to each other, with only slight differences.

-      For example: We have multiple components for buttons, with separate components for various states and sizes, and with or without icon.
+      For example: A button needs to be available in various states and sizes, and with or without icon etc.

       Figma offers the possibility to create variants.
 Variants are component combinations that can be grouped as a single component set.
 A set contains components with different properties and the values of an instance can be configured.